Kanchenjunga Trek

 However, we often arrange private trips in order to avoid group tours with strangers.
 A private tour gives you a better experience on your hikes.
 If you value personalization, flexibility, and in-depth experiences, a private trip customized to your personal needs will be the best option.

-Price Per Person for 21 days of hikes in the Kanchenjunga mountain territory.
+Price Per Person for 21 days of hikes in the Kanchenjunga.

 Number of TouristPrice Per Person